telefonicaid/iotagent-node-lib/README.md

 ### Configuration API
 The following sections show the available operations for the Configuration API.
 Every operation in the API require the `fiware-service` and `fiware-servicepath` to be defined; the operations are performed in the scope of those headers.
 For the list case, the special wildcard servicepath can be specified, '/*'.
 In this case, the operation applies to all the subservices of the service given by the `fiware-service` header.

+For every Device Group, the pair (resource, apikey) *must* be unique (as it is used to identify which group to assign to which device).
+Those operations of the API targeting specific resources will need the use of the `resource` and `apikey` parameters to select the apropriate instance.

 #### Device Group Model
 Device groups contain the following attributes:
 * **service**: service of the devices of this type.